 Colorado's "Existential" Threat: Facing a budget deficit, Colorado Medicaid proposed deep rate cuts.
 Crucially, regulators explicitly blamed "profit-driven business models" and Private Equity involvement as justification for the cuts.

-Action Item: Audit your payer mix.
-If you are heavily leveraged in a single state Medicaid program, you are exposed.
+Action Item: Audit payer mix.
+If heavily leveraged in a single state Medicaid program, exposure is significant.
 Diversify into commercial payers or adjacent service lines.

 Operations: Preparing for 2026 RBT Changes